Most card companies spell out what happens to points when a cardholder doesn’t follow their terms and rules, and it varies by issuer.

 You sweat over your spending for months or years to rack up enough rewards to jet off on a trip of a lifetime.
 But your dreams can be dashed quickly if you commit an infraction that causes your card issuer to yank your rewards.

-“They can disappear,” says Ira Rheingold, executive director of the National Association of Consumer Advocates, an association of consumer attorneys.
+“They can disappear,” says Ira Rheingold, executive director of the National Association of Consumer Advocates.

-Two of the most common ways to lose rewards are returning an item, in which case you likely will lose the points, miles or cash back earned on that purchase, or by closing a card before using or transferring your points.
+One of the most common ways to lose rewards is by returning an item, in which case you likely will lose the points, miles or cash back earned on that purchase.

 However, there are at least seven other ways you can forfeit your points or miles that are spelled out in the fine print of many rewards program agreements.
-In fact, you could lose your rewards in the following scenarios:
+You could lose your rewards in the following scenarios:

 Most card issuers require a cardholder to keep an account in good standing in order to use and keep rewards.
 Policies vary, but most issuers take away your points only if your account becomes seriously delinquent.

 Other issuers may not charge you, but still require you to jump through hoops.
 For example, the Citi ThankYou rewards program will not allow a late payer to redeem any points until the account is brought current and the cardholder requests point reinstatement online or by phone.
-And the Chase Ultimate Rewards agreements for various cards state that cardholders 30 days late on payment will be temporarily barred from using points, but rewards will automatically become usable again in the next billing cycle after the account is brought current.
+The Chase Ultimate Rewards agreements for various cards state that cardholders 60 days late on payment will be temporarily barred from using points.
+The rewards will automatically become usable again in the next billing cycle after the account is brought current.

 If you completely default on any card, you’ll likely lose your points altogether.
 For example, the Chase agreements state that if you go 60 days from a payment due date without paying the minimum due, your account may be closed and your points taken away permanently.

-If your credit card issuer cancels your account for inactivity, your points disappear, too.
+If your credit card issuer cancels your account for inactivity, your points disappear.
 Some issuers might take away your rewards immediately.
-For example, the BankAmericard Travel Rewards Credit Card terms and conditions state: “You will forfeit points if the account is closed for any reason.”
+For example, the BankAmericard® Travel Rewards credit card terms and conditions state that your points will be forfeited if your account is closed for any reason.

-Some issuers consider financial difficulties a reason to repo your points.
+Some issuers consider financial difficulties a reason to take your points.
 For example, Chase Ultimate Rewards card agreements state that the company can take away your points if you file for bankruptcy.

 Most issuers warn that they will take points away if you run afoul of program rules, for example, by trying to sell your points, or if you commit fraud.